 Results cannot be collected from the Royal Colleges of Physicians or given over the telephone or by fax or email.
-Candidates registered with My MRCP(UK) can access their total mark and scores by skill and encounter through this site.

-To pass the MRCP(UK) Clinical Examination (PACES), you will be required to attain a minimum standard in each of the seven skills assessed AND also attain a minimum total score across the whole assessment.
-The MRCP(UK) Clinical Examining Board is responsible for setting the pass marks on an annual basis.
-The Clinical Examining Board has determined that the standards required will be as follows:
+To pass the MRCP(UK) Clinical Examination (PACES23), you will be required to attain a minimum standard in each of the seven skills assessed and also attain a minimum total score across the whole assessment.
+The MRCP(UK) Clinical Examining Board will be undertaking a formal standard setting procedure which will determine the pass mark for each skill and the total minimum score.